Can I claim against my parent’s estate?

 The claim was brought by Heather under the Inheritance (Provision for Family & Dependants) Act 1975 for reasonable financial provision from her mother, Melita’s, estate.
 Heather had been written out of Melita’s Will with the entire estate passing to three animal charities as a result of years of disagreement and estrangement.

-Heather’s inheritance claim was originally heard in 2007 when the District Judge ordered that it was unreasonable for Melita to exclude Heather from her Will despite the fact the Will was accompanied by a ‘letter of wishes’ explaining why she had excluded Heather as a beneficiary from her estate.
+When Heather’s inheritance claim was originally heard the District Judge ordered that it was unreasonable for Melita to exclude Heather from her Will, despite the fact the Will was accompanied by a ‘letter of wishes’ explaining why she had excluded her.
 The Judge awarded Heather £50,000 from her mother’s £486,000 estate.

-Heather appealed the decision to the High Court on the basis that £50,000 was an insufficient sum to meet her needs.
-However, instead of increasing the award the High Court ruled in favour of the charities’ cross appeal, which meant that Heather’s claim under the 1975 Inheritance Act was dismissed and she was awarded nothing.
+Heather appealed the decision to the High Court.
+However, instead of increasing the award the High Court ruled in favour of the charities’ cross appeal, which meant that Heather’s claim was dismissed and she was awarded nothing.

 Heather then took her case to the Court of Appeal, arguing that the High Court Judge had made an error in overturning the District Judge’s decision.